hugompfigueira/align2pixel-xd-plugin/README.md

 You simply select one or multiple objects you want to align to the Pixel Grig and then `Cmd + Shift + X`.
 Simple!
 The objects will adjust to the closest integer, making them sharp and Pixel-Perfect.

+## Contributing

+If you feel something is not working or could be improved, feel free to contribute.

 ## License

 Apache 2.0